UWDATA515/uwdata515.github.io/projects.md

 - One slide on the drawbacks or areas of concern on your choice
 - Demo of the package (input=>code=>output, or visual demonstration)

+Upload a PDF of the presentation to the `docs` folder in your GitHub repository.

 ## Final Project Presentation

 Teams will present their projects using slides in 8 minute oral presentations.
 The presentation should include: